Skip to main content

 Key features:

-Best for: Researchers who want free AI-powered paper discovery
+• Best for: Users who want free paper search.

 How it compares to NotebookLM: